APW logo

 Who I am, and how I work.

-Four threads on the ring.
-A six-step path through how the practice came to be — and what it's like inside it.
+Three pathways on the ring.
+A six-step path through how the practice came to be, what it's like inside it, and what you can carry out.

 Origin

-How I came to this work — the long road, the quiet arrival, and what kept the thread alive when nothing was certain.
+How I came to this work — the long road, the quiet arrival, and what the practice stands for once you strip away the jargon.

 Read the story